Aseel1612/Asal_Evaluation_System/README.md

        * Invalid credentials for testing unauthorized access scenarios.

-       * browserType option to select the desired browser for conducting manger tests.
+       * browserType option to select the desired browser for conducting manager tests.

 - screen-sizes.json
   Contains dimensions for Desktop, Mobile, and Tablet to facilitate UI/UX testing across different device sizes (this has been implemented for the login page only and a